Working Holiday Visas to New Zealand

 ||Hong Kong SAR

 You'll need to be of good health and character to apply for a Working Holiday Visa to New Zealand.

 Generally, as long as you are unlikely to be a danger to New Zealand public health, and you're unlikely to be a burden on New Zealand health services, you should be able to meet the health requirements easily.

 Exceptions include people who require dialysis treatment, have Tuberculosis, have a mental disorder or intellectual disability that meant you were in hospital or supervised residence to more than 90 days in the last 2 years, or you need full-time medical care.

 Good character is determined by a clean criminal history.
 However, even if you have a minor criminal record, you can likely still apply for a New Zealand Working Holiday visa, even without having to go through a police check.

-New Zealand Working Holiday Visas use an online application system so that applicants can start their application quickly.
 Working Holiday Visas are usually processed within about eight weeks.
 However, for most applicants from the UK and Ireland, the processing time is closer to two weeks.